Improving the customer experience is mission critical for brands. Here's a checklist to help you make your CX resolutions – and keep them.

 “Many organizations are embracing a land-and-expand mindset, realizing they can exponentially increase profitability by increasing customer lifetime value.”

-What’s the point of customer experience?
-Examples of excellence
+Why customer experience matters: Examples of excellence

 Experiences involve emotions.
 People may feel included or excluded, seen or ignored, catered to, or rebuffed.
 If we focus only on the transactional moments for us as companies, we overlook the most important exchanges, those that sit with the consumer.
 Adopting customer experience into the conversations in the board room, the break room, the sales room, and the warehouse is how customers stay centered in our work.